NavigationContentFooter

 VMware vSphere is a complete virtualization solution built around two main components:

-• VMware vCenter, which manage clusters and provide the graphical management of the entire structure of data center, cluster, network, datastore, CPUs and virtual machines in the form of a dynamic and seamless operating environment.
+• VMware vCenter, which manages clusters and provides the graphical management of the entire structure of data center, cluster, network, datastore, CPUs, and virtual machines in the form of a dynamic and seamless operating environment.

 This tutorial consists of the following steps: